 Plugging in for Work

-For those who work in public relations and social media, this fear of missing out becomes tied to not just your social life, but your job as well.
+For those of us who work in public relations and social media, this fear of missing out becomes tied to not just our social life, but our job as well.
 You have to know what’s going on, and clients expect witty feedback on everything from earthquakes to plastic surgery.

 For freelancing specialists, the pressure is even more intense.
 There is no clocking out and going home for the evening, or relaxing on the weekends.
 Clients want to be able to reach you at all times, no matter where you are.